Men are not Angels

 No amount of moral education can fully eradicate human vice.
-The Declaration of Independence and the American Constitution, the foundational documents of our country, are based on a view of human nature that originated with the Christian idea of original sin.
+The Declaration of Independence and the American Constitution are the foundational documents of our country, and they are based on a view of human nature that originated with the Christian idea of original sin.

 “If men were angels,” James Madison wrote, “no government would be necessary.”
 Individuals would simply respect the rights of their fellows.
 The difficulty in designing a government of men, instead of angels, is to “oblige it to control itself.”

 This un-angelic view of man is why individual rights are central to the American Experiment.
 A government concerned to secure individual rights is limited in its character: it need not, and should not, shape the soul of individuals nor take care of their every need.